Why Lighting Trumps Expensive Cameras in Portrait Photography

 My go to lighting for control of gradient hard to soft edges, with the ability to focus direction and change colour temperature are Fresnel Spot Lights.

-The Magic of Fresnel Continuous Lighting In Your Portrait
+The Magic Fresnel Cinematic Lighting In Your Portrait

 Fresnel lighting has a storied history in the world of cinema, particularly in classic movies of the 20th century.
 Named after French physicist Augustin-Jean Fresnel, pronounced (Fray-nel), these lights are renowned for their unique characteristics.
 Originally used in lighthouses, the Fresnel lens is supposed to mimic the sun but in a far more flattering way.